codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/azure-triggers.md

 toc: true
 ---

-It is possible to define and manage Azure Registrypipeline triggers with the Codefresh UI.
+It is possible to define and manage Azure Registry Pipeline triggers with the Codefresh UI.

-This allows you to trigger Codefresh pipelines when an Azure Registy event happens (e.g. a new Docker image is uploaded).
+This allows you to trigger Codefresh pipelines when an Azure Registry event happens (e.g. a new Docker image is uploaded).

 ## Manage Azure Triggers with Codefresh UI